bpmsg/ahp-os/README.md

 * Group consensus cluster analysis (still experimental)

 ### Languages
-Currently language files for English, German, Spanish and Portugese are included.
-They can be found in the sub-directory `language/xx` with xx = en, de, es, pt.
+Currently language files for English, German, Spanish, Portugese and Turkish are included.
+They can be found in the sub-directory `language/xx` with xx = en, de, es, pt, tr.

 ## Installation